Master of Design

-The Master of Computer Graphic Design (MCGD) is an advanced degree focusing on graphic design theory, technology and original research.
-It builds on the unique combination of design and coding skills developed during the Bachelor of Computer Graphic Design (BCGD).
+The Master of Design (MDes) is an advanced degree focusing on graphic design theory, technology and original research.
+It builds on the unique combination of design and coding skills developed during the Bachelor of Design (BDes).

-The MCGD provides an opportunity for you to plan, develop and carry out a large-scale design research project.
+The MDes provides an opportunity for you to plan, develop and carry out a large-scale design research project.
 This will enable you to collaborate with other students and academics and to work with members of the professional design industry.
-The MCGD research is represented by both a written thesis and an exhibited design realisation.
+The MDes research is represented by both a written thesis and an exhibited design realisation.

 Research topics are tailored to suit your interests, providing an opportunity for you to hone a particular aspect of graphic design further, which could be a pathway to your chosen career.
 You will also have the full support, guidance and expertise of your supervisor during your research project.

 Computing facilities at Waikato